pjmdesi/clp-chk-react/_to-do.md

 * Fix issue where panning doesn't work when clipping tool is locked.
 * Create info page for controls and keyboard shortcuts (if there ever are any).
 * Fix issue where divider auto doesn't work if divider was locked before toggling auto on.
+* Change remaining input to list different detected versions of the loaded file after one is added to a pane.
+It should still work as regular file picker input as well.

 ## App